-This route highlights the unbelievable experiences to be had traveling through California and Nevada’s High Sierra region.
-The High Sierra is known for their magnificent skyline and spectacular landscapes, making it one of the most beautiful physical features of the United States.
+This route highlights the unbelievable experiences to be had traveling through California and Nevada’s High Sierras region.
+The High Sierras is known for their magnificent skyline and spectacular landscapes, making it one of the most beautiful physical features of the United States.
 Biologically, it is home to the largest trees in the world—the giant sequoias.
-This Road Trip Destination takes you through the heart of the High Sierra, starting and ending in Reno, Nevada.
+This Road Trip Destination takes you through the heart of the High Sierras, starting and ending in Reno, Nevada.
 The route takes you through two national parks, a multitude of state parks and urban centers, as well as a little Americana History thrown in for good measure.
 Along this route you will eat at eclectic restaurants, stay in eclectic hotels and visit some of the single most awe-inspiring wilderness the United States has to offer.

 We recommend at least eight days to encompass all of the possible offerings that are suggested in this itinerary.
 A lot of distance is covered here, so it would be ideal to think of this as a journey, rather than a destination.
 (Of course, the drives themselves are wonderfully scenic, so it won’t feel long at all!
 The journey is the destination, as they say.)
 Many of the drives are relatively short – many are only around three road hours between stops – while at least two of the drives will take a good portion of your day, so plan accordingly.
 (These longer drives could be broken up into segments, too.)
 The weather in the region is generally predictable: somewhat chilly in the early spring, quite hot in the peak summer months, crisp and cool in the fall.
 In the High Sierras it can occasionally snow in the later fall months, so pack intelligently.
 This trip could be done almost any time of year, but possible heavy snow in November through February can make driving in those more mountainous areas rather dangerous.

 As your plane touches down at the Reno/ Tahoe International Airport, you can start getting excited.
-Your 8-day adventure through the High Sierra is about to begin.
+Your 8-day adventure through the High Sierras is about to begin.
 The first thing you need to do is rent a car.
 You are going to need it.
 The Reno/Lake Tahoe has a few different options for this.
 About an hour from the airport is the Lake Tahoe Resort Hotel.
 A confirmation will have been sent to your email when you booked this.
 Once you get unpacked and settled get ready to spend some time on the water.
 10 minutes from the hotel is the Zephyr Cove Resort where you can take a scenic sightseeing cruise to Emerald Bay aboard the M.S.
 Dixie II.
 You will need to book this cruise in advance.
 This cruise will take you on a two and half hour cruise across Lake Tahoe to Emerald Bay.
 Hitting dry land again, it’s time to lose those sea legs.
 A quick 45 minute trip from Zephyr Cove Resort is Emerald Bay State Park.
 Seeing Lake Tahoe and Emerald Bay from above is a great way to finish off your first day in the area.
 Hiking trails, picnic shelters, wildlife viewing, and museums are only scratching the surface of the number of things to do at Lake Tahoe and Emerald Bay.

 Well rested and ready for action, your first stop on Day 2 should be the Tahoe Adventure Company.
 Pick your poison; mountain biking, kayaking, hiking, rock climbing or specially customized adventures.
 Any reservations for bikes should be made at least an hour in advance, as they have a limited supply.
 Thirst for adventure not yet whetted, a three-hour scenic drive from Tahoe Lake Resort is the Calaveras Big Trees State Park.
 This state park has plenty of activities for everyone, but the spectacular South Grove is well worth a visit.
 This five-mile hike takes you through a grove of giant sequoias in their natural setting.
 The scenery and the chance for reconnecting with nature are second to none.
 One hour away from Calaveras is the Groveland Hotel.
 Located in Tuolumne, this historic hotel is based close to Yosemite.
 Get checked in and get ready for dinner.
 There are many options in the area but we would recommend the Iron Door Saloon, the oldest continually operated saloon in California.

 Day three is train day, of course!
 A short two and half hour drive from Tuolumne is the Yosemite Mountain Sugar Pine Railroad.
 Founded in 1965, the Yosemite Mountain Sugar Pine Railroad takes passengers on an hour-long ride through mountains where lumberjacks felled mighty trees and flumes carried lumber from the mountains to the valley below.
 After your ride through history, it’s back in the car again for a two and half hour drive to Sequoia National Park.
 Before entering the park, though, we recommend a quick bite to eat.
 Try the Pita Kabob in Visalia.
 Exploring Sequoia National Park is one of those lifetime experiences you won’t forget.
 Walking beneath those cathedral-like trees will install within you a sense of child-like wonder.
 Of course, there is so much to do in Sequoia, but no trip would be complete without a visit to General Sherman, the world’s largest tree.
 After Sequoia National Park, it’s back to Visalia for dinner and a well-deserved sleep.
 There are plenty of quality hotels for you to choose from.
 A great place to eat is Cafe 225.

 Today you head to that iconic American park, Yosemite.
 With its lofty granite summits and the fairy-tale like Yosemite Valley, this scenic drive will render you speechless for its grandeur.
 Stop at the historic town of Wawona and the Big Trees Lodge for lunch.
 Located near the Mariposa Grove of Giant Sequoias it is an excellent chance to stretch your legs.
 After lunch and a bit of a walkabout, it’s an hour drive to Yosemite Valley before heading on to Bishop.
 Just before entering the Valley you’ll come to Tunnel View one of the most photographed vistas in the world.
 Once you enter Yosemite Valley, stop and take the free shuttle to the many Valley iconic spot such as Yosemite Falls, Half Dome Village and El Capitan.
 One and a half hours from the Valley is the unsurpassed Tioga Pass.
 With views to infinity along the backbone of Yosemite, this is a great place for photos.
 Just ten minutes further on is a not-to-bemissed dinner at the Whoa Nellie Deli.
 From here it is another one and a half hours to Bishop.
 Again, for a place to stay for the night, there are many quality hotels to choose from, but the Vagabond Inn is low-key with many great amenities.
 Read more about Yosemite Read more about Bishop .

 Start your day a little slower today with an easy breakfast in town.
 Try Jack’s Waffle Shop, a local breakfast icon.
 After your morning fuel, explore Bishop Creek Canyon.
 A short 20-minute drive from downtown Bishop.
 Fresh air, granite peaks, pristine lakes, and summer wildflowers, this is a great area to have a quick sabbatical after all your time on the road.
 From Bishop, plan for a 45-minute drive to Mammoth Lakes.
 The first thing you will want to do is grab a bite at the Eatery, inside Mammoth Brewing Company.
 After lunch, head to the Wave Rave, a local snowboard and outdoor shop and rent an electric bike to ride the bike path network in Mammoth Lake Basin.
 This 5.3-mile paved multi-use path connects the North Village to Horseshoe Lake and passes many popular Mammoth Lakes attractions.
 Time your bike riding just right so that you can drive 30 minutes to Mono Lake to catch the sunset.
 Mono Lake is an oasis in the dry Great Basin and a vital habitat for millions of migratory and nesting birds.
 Plan to stay the night in Lee Vining.
 Again, Lee Vining has many places to choose from but the Yosemite Gateway is a fun place with views of the lake.
 Try dinner at The Mono Inn.

 After breakfast, a great way to truly appreciate the unique geology of Mono Lake is to take the quick drive from Lee Vining to the South Tufa area.
 The South Tufa area is rich with tufa, which is formed when fresh water springs containing calcium bubble up through the carbonaterich lake water.
 The South Tufa area has a trail that allows you to walk among these giant spires, some reaching 30-feet tall.
 After your hike through the eons, we recommend heading back to the Whoa Nellie Deli for lunch.
 (Yes, it’s just that good) Ready for your ghost walk?
 Though the likelihood of you seeing a real-life ghost along this walk is not guaranteed, the likelihood of you getting to visit a real-life ghost town is.
 Just 45 minutes from Lee Vining, Bodie State Historic Park is a genuine California gold-mining ghost town.
 Visitors can walk down the deserted streets of a town that once had a population of nearly 10,000 people.
 This is a fascinating site and offers a great look into the history of the gold rush days, and what happens when the gold runs out.
 From Bodie head to Truckee for the night.
 Again, plenty of options for your stay, but we recommend the exquisitely funky and historic Redlight Historic Bunk Hotel and Speakeasy.
 For dinner, try the Bar of America.
 The place is as fun as the name suggests.